readmeio/oas/packages/parser/README.md

 #### Human-readable errors

-By default `validate` returns a `ValidationResult` which will contain an array of errors, if you would like to convert this shape into a human-readable error string you can do so by utilizing our `compileErrors` utility:
+By default, `validate` returns a `ValidationResult` which will contain an array of errors.
+If you would like to convert this shape into a human-readable error string, you can do so by utilizing our `compileErrors` utility:

 ```ts
 import { validate, compileErrors } from '@readme/openapi-parser';